antoine491000/Patch-SUMO/demo/README.md

 # Demo PATCH - SUMO

 This repository contains scripts to automatically apply corrections to a SUMO network.
-By running `demo.py`, the process is fully automated: it converts plain network files, applies patches, and generates the final network.
+By running `demo.py`, the process is fully automated: it converts source network files, applies patches, and generates the final network.

 ## Contents